Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions

-Let now discuss the metric of interest $\WassorthokerS$.
-The hyperparameter $\alpha_{\text{DPS}}$ respects the following rule: the lowest stable value provides the lowest 2-Wasserstein distance and we use it in \Cref{fig:W2_SR16,fig:W2_blur1,fig:W2_blur6}.
+The hyperparameter $\alpha_{\mathrm{DPS}}$ respects the following rule: the lowest stable value provides the lowest 2-Wasserstein distance and we use it in \Cref{fig:W2_SR16,fig:W2_blur1,fig:W2_blur6}.
 The algorithms are ranked in this order in terms of performance: CGDM, $\Pi$GDM and DPS along the time.
 The superior performance of CGDM was expected in this Gaussian setting.
 For the bicubic kernel and each texture, the $\Pi$GDM is quite close to the perfect CGDM algorithm at the end of the process while DPS presents a high 2-Wasserstein error along all the iterations.
 For the two motion blur kernels, $\Pi$GDM stays relatively far from the true conditional algorithm.

-Samples shown in \Cref{fig:samples_algorithms_Fabric3_motion_blur1_sig_10,fig:samples_algorithms_fabric_motion_blur1_sig_10} for two texture examples show that the samples generated by the different algorithms seem very similar. \emile{However,} the corresponding mean demostrates that the two algorithms are significantly biased, especially the DPS one. \Cref{fig:means_Fabric_SR16} show the mean along the backward process in for one texture example and as observed in our toy examples in 2D and 3D, the DPS and $\Pi$GDM algorithms are biaised, and particularly DPS.
+Samples shown in \Cref{fig:samples_algorithms_Fabric3_motion_blur1_sig_10,fig:samples_algorithms_fabric_motion_blur1_sig_10} for two texture examples show that the samples generated by the different algorithms seem very similar. {However,} the corresponding mean demonstrates that the two algorithms are significantly biased, especially the DPS one. \Cref{fig:means_Fabric_SR16} shows the mean along the backward process for one texture example and, as observed in our toy examples in 2D and 3D, the DPS and $\Pi$GDM algorithms are biased, and DPS more severely.

-We compare the models of the noisy likelihood covariance of $p_t(\V \mid \x_t)$ in \Cref{fig:ker_Fabric_motion_blur1} for the first motion kernel, for the first fabric texture.
-We can observe that the constant DPS is really far from the true theoretical distribution while $\Pi$GDM approximation becomes less harmful along the time, it can be explained by our empirical observations in \Cref{sec:comp_algo_under_Gaussian_assumption}.
+We compare the models of the noisy likelihood covariance of $p_t(\V \mid \y_t)$ in \Cref{fig:ker_Fabric_motion_blur1} for the first motion kernel, for the first fabric texture.
+We can observe that the constant DPS is really far from the true theoretical distribution while $\Pi$GDM approximation becomes less harmful along the time which can be explained by our empirical observations in \Cref{sec:comp_algo_under_Gaussian_assumption}.

-However, the covariance conditional distribution are very close for the three algorithms for lower times, as illustrated in \Cref{fig:cond_distrib_Fabric_SR16}\emile{, which is related to our observations in \Cref{sec:comp_algo_under_Gaussian_assumption}: For $t$ close to $0$, the algorithms converge towards the correct conditional distribution $p_0(\cdot \mid \V)$.}
+However, the covariance conditional distribution are very close for the three algorithms for lower times, as illustrated in \Cref{fig:cond_distrib_Fabric_SR16}{, which is related to our observations in \Cref{sec:comp_algo_under_Gaussian_assumption}: For $t$ close to $0$, the algorithms converge towards the correct conditional distribution $p_0(\cdot \mid \V)$.}

 \newlength{\obswidth} \newlength{\kernelwidth} \newlength{\conddirtribwidth} \newlength{\cbarheigth}